• Nothing Found

 Although almost all taxis in Berlin have enough storage space to hold a foldable wheelchair, there aren’t any wheelchair-accessible taxis for electric wheelchairs or mobility scooters.

-On the other hand, nearly all buses and metro stations in Berlin are wheelchair accessible, so this may be another great option.
+On the other hand, nearly all buses and metro stations in the city are wheelchair accessible, so this may be another great option.

 Berlin taxi safety and complaints